 I’m 43 years old.
 I was diagnosed with Bipolar Disorder and Anxiety Disorder at 22.
-You would think after all this time, I have my crap together when it comes to dealing with my internal sad times.
-But honestly.
-Lately.
-It’s been kinda rough.
+You would think after all this time I would have my crap together when it comes to dealing with my internal sad times.
+But honestly — lately– it’s been kinda rough.

 I’m on medication and have been for the past ten years.
 I haven’t talked much about my bipolar days here on the blog, but that’s going to change.
 Why?
 Because it needs to be talked about.
 I know that I’m not alone.
-This boat I’m in, although it feels like it’s sinking.
-It isn’t.
-In fact, a million other people worldwide are without flotation devices and life-jackets paddling right along with me — fearful of drowning.
+This boat I’m in, although it feels like it’s sinking– it isn’t.
+In fact, a million other people worldwide are without flotation devices and life-jackets paddling right along with me, each one fearful of drowning.

 That doesn’t make things any easier to deal with.

 I have my utterly happy times.
 Like this past week.
 I was sitting in the car with the kids and we were cracking up laughing.
 Not at anything in particular either.
 Just howling at each other for being silly.
 Laughter is a great endorphin’s, but sometimes the higher laughter brings me.
 The worse I crash afterward.
 It’s almost insane to think that being joyful (too much) leads me to become an utter and emotional mess later on.

 Not cool.
 But it does.

 An hour later, I was laying in the tub and bawling my frickin head off.
 Why?
 No bloody idea.
 Everything.
 Nothing.
 Gawd, I don’t know.
 I felt so stressed out.
 I felt like something bad was going to happen.
 I felt upset and worried, but not about anything really important.
 It’s like you’re crazy on the inside but looking out and watching yourself, and wishing you could smack the crap out of the wailing freak losing her shit for no reason, just to knock some common sense into her.
 (Her being me).
 That’s how I felt.
 Just out of control.